Search & SEO //

 EngineOwn Index?AI FeaturesTracks You?Monthly Visits

-DuckDuckGoNo (uses Bing + others)Assist + Duck.ai chatNo713 million
+DuckDuckGoNo (uses Bing + 400+ sources)Assist + Duck.ai chatNo651 million+

-StartpageNo (uses Google)NoNo74 million
+StartpageNo (uses Google)NoNo74 million+

 Why would you wade through ten articles when a machine can read them all and give you the summary?
 That’s the pitch from a new breed of search tools, and honestly, for a lot of queries, it works.